 I originally created this recipe a couple of years ago to accompany Asparagus and Chickpea Salad, but I’ve used it in a few recipes since then, because I love it so much.
 It so tasty that I think it deserves a post of its own.

-Back in that salad post, I mentioned that when I was younger, I though the word “buttermilk” sounded really tasty.
+When I was younger, I though the word “buttermilk” sounded really tasty.
 I loved both butter and milk, so together they must form something that tasted like creamy heaven.
 It wasn’t something my mom ever bought, and I was so curious to try it.

 One day I was babysitting, and the children’s mom told me to help myself to anything in the refrigerator to snack on.
 I noticed a liter of buttermilk in the fridge, so I poured myself a glass, expecting a cold creamy treat.
 What I tasted, however, was a sour, lumpy disgusting glass of grossness.
 I spit it out, poured out the rest of the glass, and rinsed my mouth with water a few times.
 I can’t remember ever being so mislead by a word before.